Coronavirus (COVID-19) and Drift Limits

 We have contacted customers with a ‘get in touch by’ date.
 If you don’t contact us during that period, a re-booking fee will be due.
 We have many customers to re-book and must insist that everyone is given a time period to contact us by – in order to ensure that new customers can book in and all can have adequate access to booking slots.
 By staggering this time, we can be sure everyone is able to contact us and have their booking processed and re-booked in a timely manner.

 If you can’t re-book yet as you’re vulnerable, please get in touch with us to discuss this.

 I don’t have a booking yet and my voucher is expiring!

 If you haven’t got an experience booking with us yet and your voucher is expiring soon, GO PLACE A BOOKING NOW!

 Securing a booking means your voucher does not expire and you do not miss out on an experience with us.

 If your voucher has expired please send us an e-mail to email@example.com rather than placing a booking.

-Expired voucher bookings will likely be cancelled and stop other customers from taking booking slots that they require.
+Expired voucher bookings will likely be cancelled and while they remain in our system, they’ll stop other customers from taking booking slots that they require.

 We’ll need your full voucher details including the following: